Kieron Gillen: 2014–2024

+2024–present

 At Emerald City Comic Con 2024, Gillen announced a new Image series titled The Power Fantasy with artist Caspar Wijngaard and letterer Clayton Cowles; the first issue released in August 2024.
 It is set in an alternate history from 1945 to 1999 and focuses on six super powered people who must never come into conflict.
 On the creative origins, Gillen stated that "The Power Fantasy emerged in a similar way to The Wicked + The Divine.
 I was doing a book at Marvel, and became aware of exactly the sort of things I could do with the reins taken off.
 As The Wicked + the Divine was to Young Avengers, this is to Immortal X-Men".
 In 2025, The Power Fantasy was nominated for Best New Series at the Eisner Awards.

 Gillen collaborated again with artist Hans on the original Image graphic novel We Called Them Giants which was released in October 2024.
 It was nominated for the "Best Graphic Story or Comic" Hugo Award in 2025.
 Sean Dillon of The Beat opined that the "postapocalyptic genre" of We Called Them Giants "serves Gillen better than the Alternate History of The Power Fantasy.
 For all his interest in history, Gillen remains a writer intensely tied to the present".
 Dillon viewed "the post-apocalypse" as benefiting "Gillen's skills as a writer"; he also noted that while "Gillen is an author known primarily for writing stories about young people fucking around and finding out, there remains no one better in this line of work at writing crotchety old women" as seen in the graphic novel's Beatrice.
+Also in 2025, Gillen and Hans returned to the Die comic with a new sequel series titled Die: Loded.
+The second arc began with issue #7 in July 2026.

+In 2026, Gillen was announced as the lead writer for an upcoming fighting game, Marvel Tokon: Fighting Souls.